james-cross/ksc/content/practice-areas.md

 ### Notary Public Services

-One of our partners is a Notary Public, enabling us to provide the valuable service of authenticating and legalizing documents, usually involving foreign and international business.
+[Brian McCarthy](/brian-mccarthy/) is a Notary Public, enabling us to provide the valuable service of authenticating and legalising documents, usually involving foreign and international business.
 Whether for individuals or corporate entities, our Notary Public can assist in ensuring the validity and legality of documents on an international level.